Big 8 will not hold conference competitions, crown champions this fall

-Since all member schools are not able to participate fully in conference contests during current fall season dates as scheduled, Big 8 Conference competitions will not be held and conference champions will not be named.
-Passed 10-0
+Some Big Eight schools still have the option of scheduling non-conference games, meets or matches in all fall sports, as long as they follow the guidance of the WIAA and local public health officials, but not Sun Prairie.
+Along with the Madison and Middleton school districts, SPASD announced it will operate virtually with closed campuses for at least the first semester of the 2020-21 school year.

-All schools will be supported in their local decisions and may have the option to schedule non-conference competitions in any fall sports, so long as they follow the guidance of the WIAA and local public health officials.
+“We’re waiting to see what the WIAA’s going to do to get some guidance and direction from them,” said Sun Prairie Athletics & Activities Director Eric Nee.
+“Let’s say nothing does change, we’ll go with our distance learning or virtual coaching starting in the fall.”

-Please contact your school's athletic director for school-specific information and timelines.
-Decisions regarding remaining sports during the school year will be made in a similar fashion.
+Verona is expected to follow suit, and there is a possibility Janesville schools could follow suit as well, though the district's current plan is to allow parents and students to choose between in-person or virtual learning, or a hybrid combination of the two.

 (0) comments